MBBS Abroad: Avoid Scams! [2026 Checklist]

 Frequently Asked Questions (FAQs)

-Is studying MBBS abroad a scam?
+Is studying MBBS abroad a scam in 2026?

 Which countries should Indian students avoid for MBBS in 2026?